MarkVosika/trace_cmd_line_entropy/README.md

 The script uses fernet encryption to protect the credentials, separating the key from the ciphertext.
 There is also a python script included for taking your base64 encoded password and generating a fernet key with ciphertext file.

+Shoutout to Nathaniel (J.P.)
+Nieuwendam who helped me figure out the required syntax for asking a question with multiple user inputs, via the api.

-Many thanks to the python community for all the online tutorials, whose code has been borrowed/modified to make this possible.
+Many thanks goes out to the Tanium TAMs and the python community for all the online tutorials, whose code has been borrowed/modified to make this possible.